vitobotta/hetzner-k3s/docs/Setting up a cluster.md

     min_instances: 0
     max_instances: 3
 ```

+Refer to the full config example in - [Creating a cluster](Creating_a_cluster.md) for details on all the settings that can be customized

 5. Create cluster: `hetzner-k3s create --config hetzner-k3s_cluster_config.yaml`
 6. `hetzner-k3s` automatically creates a `kubeconfig`file for the cluster in the directory of your computer where you run the tool,